 The categories of liaisons are:

 — Category A: Organizations that make an effective contribution to the work of the technical committee or subcommittee for questions dealt with by this technical committee or subcommittee.
 Such organizations are given access to all relevant documentation and are invited to meetings.
-They may nominate experts to participate in a WG (see 1.12.1).
+They may nominate Experts to participate in a WG (see 1.12.1).

 — Category B: Organizations that have indicated a wish to be kept informed of the work of the technical committee or subcommittee.
 Such organizations are given access to reports on the work of a technical committee or subcommittee.